Where you decide to store your trash container, it ultimately affects how often you need to clean it.

 - Make a Heavy-duty Cleaning Solution using one (1) scoop of Powerizer to 16 oz of water in a squeeze bottle.

-- Pour Powerizer directly into the container and then mist with water to make a paste.
+- Pour Powerizer directly into the container and then mist with water to make a concentrated cleanser paste.

 Sodium Percarbonate is a vital ingredient used in the Powerizer formula.
 Sodium Percarbonate is an adduct of two ingredients Soda Ash and 32.5% by weight of Hydrogen Peroxide.
 The CDC recommends Hydrogen Peroxide as a safer choice alternative to bleach.
 It's active against a wide range of microorganisms, including bacteria, yeasts, fungi, viruses, and spores.

 Powerizer is not certified as a disinfectant yet.
 The testing process is long and costly.
 However, Powerizer doe not contain any fillers, dyes, or phosphates.
-Instead, Powerizer is a USDA BioPreferred Product tested and approved in four (4) cleaning categories, (Laundry, Dish, Multipurpose Cleaning, and Carpet & Upholstery).
+Instead, Powerizer Complete is a USDA Certified Biobased Product, approved in four (4) cleaning categories, (Laundry, Dish, Multipurpose Cleaning, and Carpet & Upholstery).
 It effectively cleans everything dirty, using no harsh chemicals.

 10 Tips For Trash And Recycle Etiquette